 Frame, Motors, ESCs, Battery, and Propeller¶

 We do not officially support any specific multirotor or airplane frame, motor, ESC, Battery or Propeller combination.
 There are a lot of great resources for building your own MAV, and there are a lot of great kits out there that have all of these parts.

 If you are designing your own multirotor or airplane, you may want to look at ecalc, an online tool which can help you design a proper ESC/Battery/Motor/Propeller system for your MAV.

 Some things to keep in mind as you design or build your MAV.

-- Most kits do not include space for an onboard computer, cameras, laser scanners or other sensors.
+- Most kits do not include space for a companion computer, cameras, laser scanners or other sensors.
 Be sure to think about where these components are going to go, and how their placement will affect the CG of the MAV.

-- You will likely also need to customize the power circuitry of your MAV to provide power at some specific voltage to your onboard computer.
-Many people like to separate the power electronics (The ESCs and motors) from the computer and onboard sensors.
+- You will likely also need to customize the power circuitry of your MAV to provide power to your companion computer at some specific voltage.
+Many people like to separate the power electronics (the ESCs and motors), from the computer and companion sensors.
 This can really come in handy if you are trying to develop code on the MAV, because you can have the computer on and sensors powered, and not worry at all about propellers turning on and causing injury as you move the aircraft about by hand.
 We will talk about this more when we talk about wiring up your MAV.